adikal25/Generic_Predictor/README.md

 3. Preprocess the data using provided scripts.
 4. Train and evaluate models using the updated application logic.
 5. Deploy trained models for real-world use.

+## Docker Setup

+To containerize the project using Docker:

+1. Ensure Docker is installed on your machine.
+You can download it from [Docker's official website](https://www.docker.com/get-started).

+2. Build the Docker image:

+    ```sh
+    docker build -t <imagename>.
+    ```

+3. Run the Docker container:

+    ```sh
+    docker run -p 5000:5000 <imagename>
+    ```

+4. Access the application in your web browser at `http://localhost:5000`.

 ## Configuration